MJ-Taylor-Lab/Analysis-for-Ub-paper/IFImageAnalysis/README.md

 # 06_Thresholding by MyD88 intensity.R
 This script calculates the percentage of Myddosome clusters (MyD88 Normalized Intensity >= 0.5) in each group, and outputs visualization in jitter plot.
 This script also calculates K63/M1/pIKK/pp65 normalized mean intensity in each group.
 Data from off grids are separated based on MyD88 normalized intensity (>=0.5 vs <0.5).
 Data are visulization in violin jitter combined plot.

+# 07_Integrated staining per Myddosome.R
+This script calculates K63/M1/pIKK/pp65 normalized integrated intensity per Myddosome from normalized data.
+MyD88 Normalized intensity of single Myddosome is 0.5, and Myddosome numbers are binned as 1, 2-3 and 4-5 Myddosomes.

 # Versioning
 We use GitHub for versioning.